pippim/pippim.github.io/_posts/2018/2018-05-23-Set-of-countdown-timers-with-alarm.md

 You can have the System Tray / Application Indicator Area update with the time remaining along with a "spinning text pizza" as illustrated in the GIF in above the bash listing.

-To setup Sysmonitor Indicator see this Q&A: [Can BASH display in systray as application indicator?]({% post_url /2017/2017-02-11-Can-BASH-display-in-systray-as-application-indicator_ %})
+To setup Sysmonitor Indicator see this Q&A: [In Ubuntu Unity, can I display the output of a bash script in the systray area?]({% post_url /2017/2017-02-11-In-Ubuntu-Unity_-can-I-display-the-output-of-a-bash-script-in-the-systray-area_ %})

   [1]: https://i.stack.imgur.com/4m75Y.gif